cmtickle/module-event-thing/README.md

 # Event Thing for Magento 2

-This module provides the core functionality of "Generic Observers", "Generic Plugins" and "Transport Adapters".
+This module provides the functionality of "Generic Observers", "Generic Plugins" and "Transport Adapters".

 Generic Observers & Plugins enable the logic/integration touch points of Magento Plugins & Observers to be handled outside the core Magento application.